krestenkrab/hanoidb/README.md

-# HanoiDB Ordered Key/Value Storage
+# HanoiDB Indexed Key/Value Storage

-HanoiDB implements an ordered key/value storage engine, implemented using "doubling sizes" persistent ordered sets of key/value pairs, much like LevelDB.
+HanoiDB implements an indexed, key/value storage engine.
+The primary index is a log-structured merge tree (LSM-BTree) implemented using "doubling sizes" persistent ordered sets of key/value pairs, similar is some regards to [LevelDB](http://code.google.com/p/leveldb/).
+HanoiDB includes a visualizer which when used to watch a living database resembles the "Towers of Hanoi" puzzle game, which inspired the name of this database.

-Here's the bullet list:
+## Features
 - Insert, Delete and Read all have worst case *O*(log<sub>2</sub>(*N*)) latency.
 - Incremental space reclaimation: The cost of evicting stale key/values is amortized into insertion